All statistics in the following article were gathered in November 2021.

 Roblox-themed classes don’t need to only focus on a specific game.
 If you do choose to highlight one game in your class, here are some insights that could be helpful:

 Policies to remember

 When working with content and characters developed by another company, it’s always a good idea to review our guidelines on using copyrighted material in your class.
-Get any lingering questions answered by checking out this learning module.
 To learn more about the safety features Roblox has built into its platform to protect young users, visit their Parent FAQ page.